llvm-hs/llvm-hs/README.md

 is Google's [Dex](https://github.com/google-research/dex-lang) research language.

-## LLVM API Coverage
+## LLVM API Coverage and Philosophy

 The `llvm-hs` FFI layer in `LLVM/Internal/FFI` extends the upstream LLVM C API *adding missing functionality* which upstream has not yet exposed from the C++ API.
-We also provide some *improved implementations of buggy or otherwise problematic functions* in the LLVM C API.
+We also provide some *improved implementations* of buggy or otherwise problematic functions in the LLVM C API.
 As the LLVM C API becomes more complete, we retire our extensions and directly wrap the newly added C API functions, ensuring our FFI layer is as small as possible.